 Gabriel Cremeens works as the full-time Music Director at St. George Greek Orthodox Church in Albuquerque, New Mexico.
 He received his Certificate in Byzantine Music from Holy Cross Greek Orthodox School of Theology in Boston in 2014 and subsequently lived in Athens, Greece, where he pursued private studies in Byzantine chant performance and composition.
 He has been contracted to compose scores, teach classes, and prepare musical publications for Holy Cross Greek Orthodox School of Theology, AGES Initiatives, the Greek Orthodox Archdiocese of America, the Saint Raphael School, and the Liturgical Arts Academy.
 His compositions can be found on his website, www.englishmenaion.com.

-Amy Hogg chants at St. George Antiochian Cathedral in Pittsburgh and is the developer of the multi-modal Byzantine Beginnings materials and games.
+Amy Hogg serves as the Protopsaltria at St. Nicholas Greek Orthodox Cathedral in Pittsburgh after chanting in the Antiochian archdiocese for over a decade.
 She is the co-host of the Byzantine Chant podcast, A Sacrifice of Praise, and serves on the board of the St. John of Damascus Society.
 She received her Byzantine chant certificate from Holy Cross Hellenic College in 2017 and the Figure Proficiency certification from Estill Voice International in 2021.
-Amy teaches the Voice Lab and ByzB 100 classes at Trisagion School.
+She is the developer of the multi-modal Byzantine Beginnings materials and games.
+Amy teaches Voice Lab 100 and ByzB 100 classes at Trisagion School.

 Samuel Herron began studying Byzantine Music under Leonidas Kotsiris in 2002.
 In 2006, he spent three months studying under Lycourgos Angelopoulos, Archon Protopsaltis of the Archdiocese of Constantinople, Protopsaltis of Hagia Eirini in Athens, and director of the Greek Byzantine Choir, which Samuel performed with as an isokrates while living in Athens.
 From 2015-2017, he studied under Fr.
 Romanos Karanos while attending Hellenic College.
 He currently serves as Protopsaltis of Assumption Greek Orthodox Church in Scottsdale, AZ and is director of the Dynamis Byzantine Ensemble.